 True hams are made from the leg of the pig; the butt end or shank end is cured by wet curing in a brine solution or dry curing before smoking or cooking.
 The butt end has more meat and fat, and the shank end has sweeter meat.
 Hams are sold boneless or bone-in.
 Some people think that the bone-in hams have more flavor; the choice is up to you.
 Remember, these instructions are for reheating a fully-cooked ham.
 An uncooked ham is a fresh ham and must be cooked to 160 F before eating.

 Spiral Sliced Hams

 Spiral sliced hams are delicious cold, but if you want to reheat them, the instructions are on the package.
 Place the ham cut-side-down on heavy-duty aluminum foil and wrap the ham thoroughly.
 Or, use an oven roasting bag; follow instructions on the bag for preparation.
 Bake in a preheated 325 F oven for 10 to 14 minutes per pound or until a meat thermometer registers 140 F. Remove from oven and let sit for 10 minutes before serving.
 If the ham came with extra glaze, follow the package directions for adding it and cooking the glaze.
-To glaze this type of ham, turn the oven to 400 F, brush the ham with the glaze and bake for 10-15 minutes until the glaze is browned and bubbling.
+To glaze this type of ham, turn the oven to 400 F, brush the ham with the glaze and bake for 10 to 15 minutes until the glaze is browned and bubbling.
 Let stand for 10 minutes before slicing to serve.

 Slow Cooker Method for Heating Ham